Need help starting solids? Solid Starts Compass℠ is our guided app experience to help you navigate first bites and beyond.

 FPIES (Food Protein-Induced Enterocolitis Syndrome) is a type of food allergy in children that can be severe and life-threatening.
 Unlike most allergic reactions (which can occur within minutes), FPIES allergic reactions occur within hours after consuming a particular food.
 For this reason, FPIES is sometimes known as a delayed food allergy.
 The most common food culprits of FPIES are cow’s milk products (such as formula), soy, oats, and rice, followed by other foods such as avocado, banana, barley, eggs, green beans, peas, meats, poultry, seafood, squash, and sweet potatoes.
 FPIES is extremely rare in exclusively-breastfed infants.

-The classic presentation of FPIES is an infant who recently switched from breast milk to formula or started solids and begins vomiting between 1 to 4 hours and experiencing diarrhea between 5 to 10 hours after eating the specific food culprit.
+The classic presentation of FPIES is an infant who recently switched from breast milk to formula or has started solid food.
+Baby typically begins vomiting between 1 to 4 hours and may also begin experiencing diarrhea between 5 to 10 hours after ingesting the trigger food.
 Other symptoms include low blood pressure, low body temperature, extreme pallor, repetitive vomiting, and significant dehydration.
 Thankfully, most cases of FPIES will completely resolve during toddlerhood.
-If a child has been diagnosed with FPIES, they must be followed closely by an allergist or immunologist.
+Babies with FPIES should be in the care of an allergist/immunologist and are best served by a multidisciplinary team that also includes their general pediatrician or family practitioner, a pediatric gastroenterologist, and a registered dietician.

 A 6-month-old baby vomits in his sleep during an FPIES reaction.